 For kids who are 3-6 years old, the fluoride content should be just around 1,000 ppm (parts per million).
 For kids beyond 6 years old, it should be around 1,500 ppm.
 Remember that you don’t need a lot of toothpaste, just a pea-sized amount would be fine.

-4. Brush twice daily, and don’t forget to floss!
+Brush twice daily, and don’t forget to floss!

+By far, the most important thing that your kids can do to keep their teeth healthy would be to brush twice daily.
 It’s best for them to brush their teeth in the morning, and before going to sleep at night.
 That way, any bacteria or residue would be removed from their teeth.

 Flossing is just as important since flossing helps remove the dirt and plaque in between their teeth, which simple brushing can’t really deal with.
 So when your child is big enough, teach them how to floss their teeth as well.
 Make it a daily routine, and start them young so that they get into the habit as early as possible.